tago893/dipr-work/README.md

 ### **3. ⚡ Scalability & Optimization**
 I intend to address current memory bottlenecks by refactoring `ingest_to_milvus.py` to use optimized column loading instead of reading the full 6GB CSV.
 Additionally, I will perform a general codebase cleanup to remove unused utilities and streamline logic for better maintainability.

+If any issues faced please do raise on github issues to change and feel free to raise a pull request for the solution.